-French President will address Congress
+Macron pushes America to stay involved globally

-Washington (CNN)French President Emmanuel Macron is set to address Congress on Wednesday, following his meetings with President Donald Trump at the White House.
+Washington (CNN)French President Emmanuel Macron pressed the United States to engage more in global affairs, during a speech to Congress Wednesday, contrasting with the steps Trump has taken toward isolationism in the White House.

+"The 21st century has brought a series of new threats and new challenges that our ancestors might have never imagined," he said.
+"We can build the 21st century world order based on a new breed multilateralism, based on a more effective, accountable, and results-oriented multilateralism."

+He continued: "This requires more than ever the United States involvement as your role was decisive for creating and safeguarding this free world.
+The United States is the one who invented this multilateritism.
+You are the one who has to help now to preserve and reinvent it."

-The address coincides with the 58th anniversary of then-French President Charles de Gaulle's address to a joint session of Congress.
+Macron's address coincided with the 58th anniversary of then-French President Charles de Gaulle's address to a joint session of Congress.

-Macron's speech to Congress comes after he spent two days with Trump tackling a slew of pressing policy issues, from the Iran nuclear deal to the Syrian civil war, climate, counterterrorism and Russian aggression.

 Macron -- who has been dubbed by some observers as a "Trump whisperer" -- has been able to develop one of the closest relationships Trump maintains with a world leader.
+He started his speech thanking and praising his American counterpart.
+He stressed the importance of the relationship between the United States and France, a relationship forged since the start of the US.

+"We have shared the history of civil rights," he said.
+"Thousands of examples come to mind.
+One would think of the exchanges between our cultures across the centuries."

+Macron's speech to Congress came after he spent two days with Trump tackling a slew of pressing policy issues, from the Iran nuclear deal to the Syrian civil war, climate, counterterrorism and Russian aggression.

 During his time in DC, he's been on a mission to convince Trump to stick with the Iran deal, but despite the apparent warmth of their relationship, he been facing an uphill struggle.